 Less popular than the Seattle Space Needle, with just as good a view, the Columbia Center Skyview Observatory boasts 360-degree views at 902 feet tall.
 From the top, guests can see everything that makes Seattle so great – including Mt.
 Rainier and the Cascade and Olympic Mountains.
-The observatory is currently closed to the public due to COVID, but you can still book private experiences on its website.
+The observatory has recently reopened to the public with additional health and safety protocols in place.

 - Farmers Markets

-Fresh fruits and veggies are in abundance in the summer and fall, and the perfect place to find local produce is at an area Farmers Market.
+Fresh fruits and veggies are in abundance during summer and fall, and the perfect place to find local produce is at an area Farmers Market.
 Each market is unique, and most cities have one (if not more!)
-It’s also a nice idea to support the local economy.
+It’s also a nice way to support the local economy.
 You can find a full list of 2020 Farmers Markets, many of which are held year-round, by clicking here.